simongraham/hovernet_inference/README.md

 **PanNuke:**
 - 0: Background
 - 1: Neoplastic
-- 2: inflammatory
+- 2: Inflammatory
 - 3: Connective
 - 4: Dead
 - 5: Non-Neoplastic Epithelial

 **MoNuSAC:**
 - 0: Background
-- 1: Neoplastic
+- 1: Epithelial
-- 2: inflammatory
+- 2: Lymphocyte
-- 3: Connective
+- 3: Macrophage
-- 4: Dead
+- 4: Neutrophil

-- 5: Non-Neoplastic Epithelial
+Note, in the MoNuSAC dataset the positive classes do not span **all** nuclei.
+For example, fibroblasts are treated as background.

 ## Citation